angelxd84130/Core-Periphery-Structures-/README.md

 4. Dataset sourse: http://snap.stanford.edu/data/

 5. Changes to the dataset: We modify the dataset format from integer to variable for the first two columns in order to fit in the requirement of generating a graph using networkx.

+6. In order to install the packages all succuessfully, the user has to install a c++ complier before pip install operation.
+Otherwise, the required packages are not allowed to be installed into your environment.